frictionlessdata/tableschema-php/CONTRIBUTING.md

 * click "Update"
 * all releases from GitHub appear as releases on Packagist

-## updating frictionlessdata schemas
+## Updating the json schema

-The json schemas for the frictionlessdata specs are stored locally as part of the package.
+The json schema for table schema might be modified from time to time, to update it run `composer update-schema`

-They might change from time to time, to donwnload the latest specs run `composer update_registry`
+Then, you should review the changes, and possibly write / update unit tests to match the new schema.